patmcdonald/PP1-HTML-CSS/README.md

 My plan is to create a website promoting knitting as an accessible activity for anyone.
 I'll also emphasise how knitting is a creative and mindful practice.

+### I have been trying to get make my CSS render on Gitpod - It's not working at present, so I'm submitting my project as it stands
+### It seems to render on my local machine, but images are not being read by the browser via CSS or `img` tag in index.html.

 -----

 ### YARNIE - name of website